dotnet/diagnostics/documentation/design-docs/dotnet-dump-extensibility.md

 This document describes a mechanism to allow first and third party users to add custom commands and services to `dotnet-dump` and `SOS` on the supported debuggers.
 Such extensibility has been a frequent ask from companies like Criteo and some teams at Microsoft.
 The goal is to write the code for a command once and have it run under all the supported debuggers, including dotnet-dump.

-Internally, the ability to host commands like the future `gcheapdiff` under dotnet-dump, lldb and cdb/windbg will be invaluable for the productivity of developers in the ecosystem.
+The ability to host commands like the future `gcheapdiff` under dotnet-dump, lldb, cdb/windbg and Visual Studio will be invaluable for the productivity of developers in the ecosystem.
 Implementing new commands and features in C# is far easier and more productive for the interested parties.
 Other people on .NET team and in the community are more likely to contribute improvements to our tools, similar to what Stephen did with `dumpasync`.
 Unlike the plugin situation, if they contribute directly to our repo then the improvements will automatically flow to all customers and provide broader value.

 This effort is part of the "unified extensiblity" models - where various teams are coming together to define a common abstraction across all debuggers and debugger like hosts (dotnet-dump).
 Services such as Azure Watson could use this infrastructure to write a commands akin to `!analyze` and other analysis tools using a subset of the DAC - provided as a service - to do some unhandled exception and stack trace triage.